 Andrew Dimech, Stella Bialous and Patsy Yates all emphasise that nurses will double down on to make up for staff shortages - because that is what they do.
 “Nurses are willing to make the necessary sacrifices if at the end of a shift they don’t see people ignoring shelter-in-place policies and disregarding the essential need for social distancing,” said Dr Bialous.

 The public’s engagement is essential.
 It is the only way to mitigate the risks of overwhelming health systems even more.
 Dr Bialous would argue that it is not the nurses and doctors but individuals in every community who are the ones on the frontline of this battle against coronavirus.
-“It’s their response that will minimize transmission through social distancing to that health workers remain able to cope and deliver treatment as they were trained to do.”
+“It’s their response that will minimise transmission through social distancing to that health workers remain able to cope and deliver treatment as they were trained to do.”

 Read the ISNCC COVID-19 Position Statement and the ISNCC blog on “The tailored meticulous nursing management dealing with COVID-19”.